jens-na/rabbitmq-auth-backend-rails/README.md

 Prerequisites
 ===========================
-- A running RabbitMQ instance with the plugin [rabbitmq-auth-backend-http](https://github.com/simonmacmullen/rabbitmq-auth-backend-http) enabled
+- A running RabbitMQ instance with the plugin [rabbitmq-auth-backend-http](https://github.com/simonmacmullen/rabbitmq-auth-backend-http) enabled.